Aquaculture: National laws, regulations, and management

 Laws governing aquaculture practices vary greatly by country and are often not closely regulated or easily traceable.

-In the United States, land-based and nearshore aquaculture is regulated at the federal and state levels; however, no national laws govern offshore aquaculture in U.S. exclusive economic zone waters.
+In the United States, land-based and nearshore aquaculture is regulated at the federal and state levels; no national laws govern offshore aquaculture in U.S. exclusive economic zone waters.
 In June 2011, the Department of Commerce and National Oceanic and Atmospheric Administration released national aquaculture policies to address this issue and "to meet the growing demand for healthy seafood, to create jobs in coastal communities, and restore vital ecosystems."
 Large aquaculture facilities (i.e. those producing 20000 lb per year) which discharge wastewater are required to obtain permits pursuant to the Clean Water Act.
 Facilities that produce at least 100000 lb of fish, molluscs or crustaceans a year are subject to specific national discharge standards.
 Other permitted facilities are subject to effluent limitations that are developed on a case-by-case basis.